sweetyparmar6116-ux/AI-Wireless-Network-Management/README.md

 # AI-Driven Closed-Loop Wireless Resource Management

-A small academic prototype for LO6.1 / LO6.2: *"Design and develop AI applications in real world scenarios using AI tools and effectively present the solution."*
+A small academic prototype for *Design and develop AI applications in real world scenarios using AI tools and effectively present the solution.*

 It implements **one focused, defensible part** of the closed-loop AI/ML wireless network management concept described in the research paper *"Intelligent Wireless